tylertroy/video2sprites/README.md

 rm *_???.png
 ```

-## Using your sprites in a your Game
+## Using the sprite sheet with pygame

 Here is a basic example using our animation sprite sheet with pygame.
 The SpriteSheet class is merely a convenient way to cycle through each frame of the sprite sheet.
 I also included another graphical element I created using the same technique.
 If you did not download this new element `'bluering_95x(114x150).png'` you should remove the lines marked ###.